FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 NOEQUIL /* DiagScale : NOEQUIL, ROW, COL, BOTH*/
 ```

-If no solver parameter is given, we used default option of SuperLU\_DIST solver.
+If no solver parameter is given, we used default option of SuperLU_DIST solver.

-\begin{example}
+__Example__

-A simple example of calling SuperLU\_DIST in FreeFem++ with this two methods is given in the file testsolver\_superLU\_DIST.edp in the directory examples++-mpi.
+A simple example of calling SuperLU_DIST in FreeFem++ with this two methods is given in the file testsolver_superLU_DIST.edp in the directory examples++-mpi.
-\end{example}

 ### Pastix solver

 Pastix (Parallel Sparse matrix package) is a free scientific library under CECILL-C license.
 This package solves sparse linear system with a direct and block ILU(k) iterative methods.
 This solver can be applied to a real or complex matrix with a symmetric pattern \cite{pastix} $\codered$.

 __Installation of Pastix:__

 To used Pastix in FreeFem++, you have to install pastix package in first.
-To compile this package, we need a fortran 90 compiler, scotch \cite{scotch} $\codered$ or Metis \cite{metis} $\codered$
-ordering library and MPI.
-An installation procedure to obtain this package is given in the file .src/solver/ README\_COMPILE in the section pastix of the FreeFem++ package.
+To compile this package, we need a fortran 90 compiler, scotch \cite{scotch} $\codered$ or Metis \cite{metis} $\codered$ ordering library and MPI.
+An installation procedure to obtain this package is given in the file .src/solver/ README_COMPILE in the section pastix of the FreeFem++ package.
-%or in the webpage .

 __Creating Library of pastix interface for FreeFem++:__

-The FreeFem++ interface to pastix is given in file real\_pastix\_FreeFem.cpp (resp. complex\_pastix\_FreeFem.cpp) for real (resp.complex) arithmetics.
+The FreeFem++ interface to pastix is given in file real_pastix_FreeFem.cpp (resp. complex_pastix_FreeFem.cpp) for real (resp.complex) arithmetics.
 This interface is compatible with the release 2200 of pastix and is designed for a global matrix.
 We have also implemented interface for distributed matrices.
-To use pastix in FreeFem++, we need the library corresponding
-to this interface.
-A description to obtain this library is given in the file README\_COMPILE in the directory src/solver of FreeFem++.
+To use pastix in FreeFem++, we need the library corresponding to this interface.
+A description to obtain this library is given in the file README_COMPILE in the directory src/solver of FreeFem++.
 We recall here the procedure.
-Go to the
-directory src/solver in FreeFem++ package.
-Edit the file makefile-sparsesolver.inc to yours system : comment Section 1, comment line corresponding to libraries BLAS, METIS and
-SCOTCH in Section 2 and comment in Section 3 the paragraph corresponding to pastix solver.
+Go to the directory src/solver in FreeFem++ package.
+Edit the file makefile-sparsesolver.inc to yours system : comment Section 1, comment line corresponding to libraries BLAS, METIS and SCOTCH in Section 2 and comment in Section 3 the paragraph corresponding to pastix solver.
 And just type __make rpastix__ (resp. __make cpastix__) in the terminal to obtain the dynamic library of interface for real (resp. complex) arithmetics.

 Now we give a short description of pastix parameters before describing the method to call pastix in FreeFem++.

 __Pastix parameters: __

-The input {`:::freefem matrix`} parameter of FreeFem++ depend on pastix interface. {`:::freefem matrix`}=assembled for non distributed matrix.
-It is the same parameter for SuperLU\_DIST.
+The input `:::freefem matrix` parameter of FreeFem++ depend on pastix interface. `:::freefem matrix = assembled` for non distributed matrix.
+It is the same parameter for SuperLU_DIST.
 There are four parameters in Pastix : iparm, dparm, perm and invp.
-These parameters are respectively the integer parameters (vector of size 64),
-real parameters (vector of size 64), permutation matrix and inverse permutation matrix respectively. iparm and dparm vectors are described in \cite{pastixrefcard} $\codered$.
+These parameters are respectively the integer parameters (vector of size 64), real parameters (vector of size 64), permutation matrix and inverse permutation matrix respectively. iparm and dparm vectors are described in \cite{pastixrefcard} $\codered$.
 The parameters permr and permc in FreeFem++ are provided to give permutation matrix and inverse permutation matrix of the user respectively.

-\vspace*{0.5cm}
-\paragraph{Solver parameters defined in .edp file:}
+__Solver parameters defined in .edp file:__

 To call Pastix in FreeFem++ in this case, we need to specify the parameters __lparams__ and __dparams__.
-These parameters are defined by \\
+These parameters are defined by :
+$\codered$
 \begin{center}
 \begin{tabular}{ll}
 $\forall i=0,\ldots,63, \quad$ & lparams[$i$] = iparm[$i$].\\